go-sonic/sonic/README.md

 ## 📖 Introduction

 Sonic means as fast as sound speed.
-Like its name, sonic is a high-performance blog system developed using golang
+Like its name, sonic is a high-performance blog system developed using golang.

-Thanks [Halo](https://github.com/halo-dev) project team,this project is inspired by Halo.
-Front end project fork from Halo
+Thanks to the [Halo](https://github.com/halo-dev) project team, who inspired this project.
+The front-end is a project fork from Halo.

 ## 🚀 Features:
 - Support multiple types of databases: SQLite、MySQL(TODO: PostgreSQL)